Gadley Lane,

 Cavendish

 Not long by modern standards at just over 5,700 yards from the back tees, the layout makes full use of the naturally undulating terrain.
-The out-and-back layout includes a few blind drives over marker posts, as at the back-to-back par-4 7th and 8th holes.
-There's also a few tight drives to keep you straight and honest, as well as plenty of MacKenzie's solid bunkering around the greens.
+The out-and-back design includes a few blind drives over marker posts, as at the back-to-back par-4 7th and 8th holes.
+There's also one or two tighter drives to keep you straight and honest, as well as plenty of MacKenzie's excellent bunkering around the greens.

-An abundance of wildlife such as buzzard, sparrow hawk, kestrel, deer and hares can prove to be a distraction for even the most focused player.
-But this all adds to the experience of playing in this quiet, natural corner of Buxton.
+An abundance of wildlife such as buzzards, sparrow hawks, kestrels, deer and hares can prove to be a distraction for even the most focused player.
+But this all adds to the experience of playing in this quiet, natural corner of Derbyshire.
+If you can't enjoy Cavendish, maybe it's time to think about giving up the game!

 Visitors welcome on weekdays and weekends.